What to Expect on the Salon Audition

 - "I look for potential, a positive attitude, the ability to listen and learn, and to take constructive criticism, the desire to do hair, and the will to be great in this industry.
 The candidate doesn't have to be the greatest haristylist or barber in the world, but if they possess these qualities, they could be a good prospect for hiring a Master Stylist or Barber in your salon." - Craig Damon, Craig Damon Salon in Hiram, GA

 - "I ask where their strong and weak points are.
-I ask questions and b ring up scenarios that relate to their strong and weak points to hear their responses.
+I ask questions and bring up scenarios that relate to their strong and weak points to hear their responses.
 They must be a team player, have positive energy and personality, good attitude, some salon experience, and you must be able to accept criticism to better your craft." - Latasha Jones, Luxurious Looks Hair Studio in Pittsburgh, PA

 - "Timing, technique, professionalism, dedication and trustworthiness." - Melody Council, Christian Styles Studios in Raleigh, NC

 - "I choose to pick apples off of the tree rather than take them out of the barrel.
-I go to a local school and volunteer as a guest artist and I find the cream of the crap.
+I go to a local school and volunteer as a guest artist and I find the cream of the crop.
 I require weekly mandatory advanced education.
 I have found that not only do I keep them, they blow the 'seasoned' out of the water.
 I also start these stylists at a higher price point.
 These stylists are our future!
 If we engage them from the start, they stay engaged in the future.
 Everyone wins." - Brent Hardgrave, Quest Women's Spa & Fitness Center in Alpharetta, GA